 On 8th October 2013 we were visited by a news crew from Sky News to discuss our reading initiative, this visit included interviews with children and staff.
 Copies of the DVD of the visit are available from the school.

-Names of the successful recipients are detailed in our weekly newsletters.
+Names of the successful recipients are detailed in our fortnightly newsletters.

 A massive thank you to all our parents who have supported this initiative.
 We are already seeing positive outcomes in the children's reading ability and enjoyment.